krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 4. &nbsp; Balanced binary tree

-As shown in Figure 7-7, in a "balanced binary tree," the absolute difference in height between the left and right subtrees of any node does not exceed 1.
+As shown in Figure 7-7, in a <u>balanced binary tree</u>, the absolute difference in height between the left and right subtrees of any node does not exceed 1.

 ![Balanced binary tree](binary_tree.assets/balanced_binary_tree.png){ class="animation-figure" }